 In the normal course of business, we are exposed to risks associated with fluctuations in foreign currency exchange rates related to transactions that are denominated in currencies other than our functional currencies, as well as the effects of translating amounts denominated in a foreign currency to the U.S. Dollar as a normal part of our financial reporting process.
 Most of our foreign operations have the U.S. Dollar as their functional currency, however, two of our China facilities utilize the Renminbi (RMB), which results in recognition of translation adjustments included as a component of other comprehensive income (loss).
-Our foreign exchange exposure results primarily from employee-related and other costs of running our operations in foreign currency denominated purchases and translation of balance sheet accounts denominated in foreign currency risk.
+Our foreign exchange exposure results primarily from employee-related and other costs of running our operations in foreign countries, foreign currency denominated purchases and translation of balance sheet accounts denominated in foreign currencies.
+Our primary foreign exchange exposure is to the RMB.
+Except for certain equipment purchases, we do not engage in hedging to manage this foreign currency risk.
 However, we may consider the use of derivatives in the future.
 In general, our Chinese customers pay us in RMB, which partially mitigates this foreign currency exchange risk.

 Our foreign subsidiaries may at times enter into forward exchange contracts to manage foreign currency risks in relation to certain purchases of machinery denominated in foreign currencies other than our functional currencies.
-The notional amount of the foreign exchange contracts as of April 4, 2022 was approximately \$1.6 million (EUR 1.4 million).
+The notional amount of the foreign exchange contracts as of July 4, 2022 was approximately \$1.6 million (EUR 1.4 million).
 There were no foreign exchange contracts as of January 3, 2022.